 We also determined that for items impacting revenue return, a misstatement of less than materiality for the financial statements as a whole, specific materiality, could influence the economic decisions of users.
-As a result, we determined materiality for these items to be £200,000 (2020: £530,000) based on 5% (2020: 10%) of revenue return before tax.
-We further applied a performance materiality level of 75% (2020:75%) of specific materiality to ensure that the risk of errors exceeding specific materiality was appropriately mitigated.
+As a result, we determined materiality for these items based on £416,000 (2021: £200,000) based on 5% (2021: 5%) of revenue return before tax.
+We further applied a performance materiality level of 75% (2021: 75%) of specific materiality to ensure that the risk of errors exceeding specific materiality was appropriately mitigated.